caiocarvalhofre/moodle-mod_maici/README.md

 1. Student must view activity
 2. Student must complete a number of exchanges

+## Version support ##

+This plugin has been developed to work on Moodle release 4.1.1+

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >